-The Superintendent or designee shall prepare rules for the identification and control of substance abuse in the schools which:
+The Superintendent or designee shall develop administrative regualtions to identify and control substance abuse in schools which:

-- 1. Establish procedures to deal with students suspected of using, possessing, being under the influence, or distributing controlled substances in school, up to and including expulsion and referral for prosecution. - 2.
+- 1. Establish procedures to appropriately manage situations involving students suspected of using, possessing, being under the influence, or distributing controlled substances. - 2.
 Disseminate to students, parents/guardians and staff the Board policy and district procedures governing student abuse of controlled substances. - 3.
 Provide education concerning the dangers of abusing controlled substances. - 4.
 Establish procedures for education and readmission to school of students convicted of offenses involving controlled substances.